skelphx/thecloud/README.md

     • Python 3.6 or higher.
     • Basic understanding of programming concepts (helpful but not required).

+Download tictactoe.py to your computer

+    Windows:

+    1. Navigate to the specific file within the repository on GitHub.
+    2. Click the "Raw" button located near the top right of the file view.
+This will open the file's raw content in a new browser tab.
+    3. Right-click on the page and select "Save Page As..." (or use Ctrl+S) to save the file to your desired location on your computer.

+    Linux:

+    1. Open terminal
+    2. git clone [repository_url]

 How to Play

     1. Players take turns placing X's and O's.